ExDDV: A New Dataset for Explainable Deepfake Detection in Video: Proposed Benchmark

-The annotation efforts are carried out by two paid human annotators.
+\textbf{Annotation.} To annotate the dataset, we developed a simple application from scratch, with a custom graphical user interface (GUI), which is shown in \cref{fig:gui}.
+The annotation efforts are carried out by two paid human annotators, who are experts in the field.
 Each dataset is equally split in two subsets, such that each method and each possible kind of visual issue is described from two distinct points of view.
-We present a random selection of annotated videos in Figure \ref{fig:examples_extended} from the supplementary.
+More information about the annotation process can be found in the supplementary.
+A couple of annotated examples are shown in \cref{fig:samples1} and \cref{fig:examples_extended}.

+\textbf{Post-processing.} We post-process the text annotations to correct spelling errors.
+We employ an automatic spell checker \cite{pyspellchecker} to find the misspelled words, and then manually correct them.
+We also change the forms of some words in order to consistently use American English instead of British English (\eg changing ``colour'' to ``color'').

 \textbf{Inter-annotator agreement.} To estimate the inter-annotator agreement and guarantee the consistency of the annotations, we provide 100 deepfake videos to both annotators.
-All these videos have explanations, clicks and difficulty levels from both annotators.
+All these videos have explanations and clicks from both humans.

-We first evaluate the similarity between the text descriptions provided by the two annotators in terms of the same semantic similarity metrics used to evaluate the XAI models, which are described in Section~\ref{sec:results}.
-Although we include several measures for completion, we emphasize that conventional scores, such as BLEU \cite{Papineni-ACL-2002}, are not able to capture if two sentences have the same meaning if the words are different \cite{Callison-Burch-EACL-2006}, \eg annotators use synonyms to refer to the same concept.
+We first evaluate the similarity between the text descriptions provided by the two annotators in terms of two semantic similarity metrics based on Sentence-BERT \cite{reimers-EMNLP-2019} and BERTScore \cite{zhang-ICLR-2020}, respectively.
+We hereby emphasize that conventional scores, such as BLEU \cite{Papineni-ACL-2002}, are not able to capture if two sentences have the same meaning when they contain different words \cite{Callison-Burch-EACL-2006}, \eg annotators use synonyms to refer to the same concept.
 We therefore consider the similarities based on Sentence-BERT \cite{reimers-EMNLP-2019} and BERTScore \cite{zhang-ICLR-2020} as more reliable.
-The results shown in Table \ref{tab:text-metrics} demonstrate a close semantic alignment between textual descriptions, with an average cosine similarity in the Sentence-BERT embedding space of $0.6238$.
-The discrepancy between the higher Sentence-BERT and BERTScore values and the lower BLEU, METEOR and ROUGE scores indicates that the annotators used different words to explain the same artifacts in many cases.
+The results shown in \cref{tab:text-metrics} demonstrate a close semantic alignment between textual descriptions, with an average cosine similarity in the Sentence-BERT embedding space of $0.6238$.
+The discrepancy between the higher Sentence-BERT and BERTScore values and the lower BLEU, METEOR and ROUGE scores indicates that the annotators rather used different words to explain the same artifacts in many cases.